ticketmaster/react-native-ticketmaster-ignite/README.md

 On any logs of `TicketmasterFoundation.ConnectionError error` see [here](https://github.com/ticketmaster/react-native-ticketmaster-ignite?tab=readme-ov-file#refresh-token)

-## Running the example app
+## Running the demo apps

-To run the demo/example app:
+To run the React Native example app:

 Clone the project and then